The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Introduction

-\begin{question} Find upper bounds on the $\reg M(f)$, where $V(f)$ is a reduced singular hypersurface in $\PP^n$ of degree $d$. \end{question} .05in
+\begin{question} Find upper bounds on the $\reg M(f)$, where $V(f)$ is a reduced singular hypersurface in $\PP^n$ of degree $d$. \end{question} .05in In \S 2 and \S 3, we prove regularity bounds related to $T$.
 It is known that the regularity of $M(f)$ is bounded above by $T$ for a general hypersurface, as well as for hypersurfaces that have at most finitely many singular points.
 This property, which we recall with more detail in \S \ref{sec:prelim}, suggests investigating hypersurfaces with positive dimensional singular loci.

 {\bf Theorem:} For the following classes of reduced hypersurfaces, $\reg M(f)< T$: .05in \begin{enumerate} \item $V(f)$ is a generic hyperplane arrangement in any $\PP^n$. \item $V(f)$ is a generic (or generic symmetric) determinantal hypersurface in any $\PP^n$. \item $V(f)$ is a hypersurface of degree $d \ge 3$ in $\PP^n$ which is free or nearly free, or a cone over a plane curve. \item $V(f)$ is a generic arrangement of surfaces with isolated singularities in $\PP^3$. \end{enumerate} The proof of all but (4) is covered in \S 2; in these cases a graded finite free resolution of $M(f)$ is available.
 The proof of (4) involves a delicate spectral sequence argument, and we tackle it in \S 3.
-Finally, in \S 4 we show that the hope of finding an upper bound on regularity that is linear in $d$ is probably vain.
-We prove: .05in {\bf Theorem:} There exist reduced, irreducible hypersurfaces of degree $d$ in $\mathbb{P}^3$ for which
+Finally, in \S 4 we show that the hope of finding an upper bound on regularity that is linear in $d$ is vain.
+We prove: .05in {\bf Theorem:} There exist reduced, irreducible hypersurfaces of degree $d$ in $\mathbb{P}^n$ for which

-For a family of bigraded degree $d$ surfaces, we give an explicit first syzygy of degree $\frac{d^2+d-2}{3}$.
+For a family of bigraded degree $d$ surfaces in $\mathbb{P}^3$, we give an explicit first syzygy of degree $\frac{d^2+d-2}{3}$; the result follows by coning over such a surface.